You Ask - I Answer

 Do you offer teletherapy?

-Telehealth therapy sessions are available upon request and feasibility.
+Telehealth therapy sessions are available upon request, feasibility, and clinical appropriateness.
+Telehealth is offered via a HIPAA compliant platform.
 Virginia clients are seen exclusively through telehealth.
 Please be sure to check that your insurance company provides coverage reimbursement for these services.